Rail services at Paddington station hit by severe disruption - NewsBreak

 The problem has also delayed trains travelling from Reading and Heathrow Airport .

-Services had initially been expected to be disrupted until 6pm.
-This was then changed to 8pm, before the rail company announced that services would be affected for the rest of the day.

-The problem has also delayed trains travelling from Reading and Heathrow Airport.

-Services run by GWR, Heathrow Express and the Elizabeth line are disrupted.
+Services run by GWR , Heathrow Express and the Elizabeth line were affected, with disruption now expected until the end of the day.

 Passengers with tickets on cancelled or delayed services can use them on South Western Railway, Chiltern, Elizabeth Line or London Underground services.